HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 - General Helpers
 - Helpers for Colormaps
 - Load data from csv output
+- Functions for data processing from csv
-- Functions for filtering and calculating values for set time granularity
+- Functions for plot preparation (y values and x values)
-- Functions for setting assets and parameters to be visualized
+- Functions for simple plotting of supply (stacked) and demand.
+- Functions for plotting storage values (fusion or single output)
+- Compare two data sets from csv in one plot
+- Plot specific value from csv.
-- Functions for plotting and saving bar chart for share of assets
+- Function for saving plots of any kind
-- Main Script
+- Wrapper for Main function: Decide for plot with input value
+- Main script for generating results – needs to be executed.

 ### 3.3 Import of packages
 Code needs to be executed to load necessary libraries: